New static proxies. Full control. Stable operation.

 2. Activate Network Proxy.

-3. Choose Manual, input the proxy address and port, and save.
+3. Choose Manual, input the proxy address and port, then click Save to apply the changes.

 For macOS